Scheduling a session

 Thursday 9:00am, 10:30am, 12:00pm, 1:30pm

-Please call or text 24-hours prior to your scheduled session time if you need to reschedule.
+Please call or text at minimum 24-hours prior to your scheduled session time if you need to reschedule.

-If you cancel or choose to reschedule within 24 hours of your scheduled session, a $40 fee will apply.
+If you cancel or choose to reschedule within 2 to 24 hours of your scheduled session, a $80 fee will apply.

-If you do not show for your session, you will be charged the full session rate..
+If you do not show for your session or cancel within 2 hours of your session start time, you will be charged the full session rate..

 Client Intake Form